percona/psmdb-docs/docs/data-at-rest-encryption.md

-# Data at Rest Encryption
+# Data at Rest encryption

 Data at rest encryption for the WiredTiger storage engine in MongoDB was introduced in MongoDB Enterprise version 3.2 to ensure that encrypted data files can be decrypted and read by parties with the decryption key.

-## Differences from Upstream
+## Differences from upstream

 The data encryption at rest in Percona Server for MongoDB is introduced in version 3.6 to be compatible with data encryption at rest interface in MongoDB.
 In the current release of Percona Server for MongoDB, the data encryption at rest does not include support for Amazon AWS key management service.
 Instead, Percona Server for MongoDB is [integrated with HashiCorp Vault](vault.md).